ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-20-AmazonInterview.md

 Leaders focus on the key inputs for their business and deliver them with the right quality and in a timely fashion.
 Despite setbacks, they rise to the occasion and never compromise.

 ## By providing an example, tell me when you have had to handle a variety of assignments.
 Describe the results.
-S: Breast cancer +
+S: Breast cancer + prepare for the toefl + start a new project
-T:
+T: To finish all
-A:
+A: 1) identify the proirty for the task 2) explain when/ why 3) Let go something you can't control
 R:

 ## Tell me about a time when you had to work with limited time or resources?